 Upload your ID Photo – Deadline: July 15

-Matriculated: Transcript (Official) – Deadline: August 1
+Matriculated: Transcript (Official) – Deadline: July 1

 To be considered official, your transcript must be sent directly from your issuing institution and must include final grades and the degree awarded.
 It also needs to be properly authenticated.
+Student-submitted copies will not be accepted.

 Test Scores: